NarenFalcao/Distributed-database_Parallel-processing/README.md

 # Distributed-database_Parallel-processing

+The project is about distributed database system.
+How the data can be divided into fragments and stored in different geological area and how parallel processing can be implemented on operations like sort,joins, with multithreading over the different partition to reduce the response time.
+The project is divided into set of tasks.

+Database details

 The rating.dat file contains 10 million ratings and 100,000 tag applications applied to 10,000 movies by 72,000 users.
 Each line of this file represents one rating of one movie by one user, and has the following
 format: